-Sec.
-7-9-69.5. - Post installation.
+Section 7-9-69.5. - Post Installation

-- (a) Trees planted as Replacement Trees shall be maintained using best management practices consistent with proper maintenance of native trees as outlined in the Tree Manual. - (b) Replacement trees shall be replaced by the property owner if mortality occurs within the Replacement Tree Monitoring Period.
-For the purposes of the Tree Preservation Regulations, all Replacement Trees are considered Protected Trees regardless of size and shall be replaced if mortality occurs within the Replacement Tree Monitoring Period. - (c) Property owner shall submit a Tree Replacement Installation Certification prepared by an Arborist after the tree is planted to document that the Replacement Tree was installed properly in accordance with the Tree Manual and that the tree meets the minimum size requirements for a Replacement Tree (i.e., fifteen (15) gallon specimen or smaller size if supported by Tree Preservation Management Plan).
+- (a) Trees planted as Replacement Trees shall be maintained using best management practices consistent with proper maintenance of native trees as outlined in the Tree Manual. - (b) Replacement trees must be replaced by the Owner if mortality occurs within the Replacement Tree Monitoring Period.
+For the purposes of this Ordinance, all Replacement Trees are considered Protected Trees regardless of size and must be replaced if mortality occurs within the Replacement Tree Monitoring Period. - (c) Applicant shall submit a Tree Replacement Installation Certification prepared by an Arborist after the tree is planted to document that the Replacement Tree was installed properly in accordance with the Tree Manual and that the tree meets the minimum size requirements for a Replacement Tree (i.e., 24-inch box specimen). - (1) For Small Development Projects, Applicant shall submit a Tree Replacement Installation Certification upon completion of the project and subsequent Tree Replacement Inspection Forms will not be required.
+For Large Development Projects, the Tree Replacement Installation Certification and subsequent Tree Replacement Inspection Forms shall be prepared by an Arborist to document the health of the Replacement Tree(s) throughout the Replacement Tree Monitoring Period. - The Tree Replacement Inspection Form prepared by an Arborist shall reference the original tree that was impacted during construction activities and provide the DBH of the original tree.
+See Tree Preservation Permit application for details.